-In many restaurants in Japan, the only utensil available are chopsticks.
+In many restaurants in Japan, chopsticks are the only utensils available.
 We highly recommend that you learn how to use them before you get to Japan.
 Go to this tutorial and practice with 2 pencils.
 LEARN HOW TO EAT WITH CHOPSTICKS!
 Don’t go hungry in Japan….

 When you arrive in Japan, you will go through a mandatory health check by going through a scanner that measures your body temperature and a customs check that includes taking your photograph and fingerprints.
 Make sure you bring the following with you to show the customs officials at the airport.

-- The 1 page description of the Oleander Initiative in Japanese.(To be posted)
+- The 1 page description of the Oleander Initiative.(To be posted)

 - The letter of endorsement in Japanese from the Mayor of Hiroshima.
 LoE Mayor Matsui